gammalib/gammalib/doc/source/users/user_manual/modules/model/overview.rst

 :doxy:`GModelPar` which derives from the abstract :doxy:`GOptimizerPar` base class.

-Model components are combined using the :doxy:`GModels` container C++ class.
+Model components are combined using the :doxy:`GModels` container class.

+Furthermore each model contains an association container, implemented by the :doxy:`GModelAssociations` container class.
+Each association is represented by an instance of the :doxy:`GModelAssociation` class.